-Approximately 77% of our XHANCE net revenues during the fiscal year ended December 31, 2023 were to PPN partners.
-The three leading PPNs accounted for approximately 25% of our XHANCE net revenues.
-The largest PPN was Professional Arts Pharmacy which accounted for approximately 15% of our XHANCE revenue.
-Additionally, approximately 23% of our XHANCE net revenues during the fiscal year ended December 31, 2023 were to the three largest wholesale pharmaceutical distributors, Cardinal Health, McKesson Corporation and AmerisourceBergen Drug Corporation.
+Approximately 81% of our XHANCE net revenues during the fiscal year ended December 31, 2022 were to PPN partners.
+The three leading PPNs accounted for approximately 22% of our XHANCE net revenues.
+Additionally, approximately 19% of our XHANCE net revenues during the fiscal year ended December 31, 2022 were to the three largest wholesale pharmaceutical distributors, Cardinal Health, McKesson Corporation and AmerisourceBergen Drug Corporation.
 If any of these PPN partners or wholesalers ceases to purchase our product for any reason, then unless and until the remaining PPN partners or wholesalers increase their purchases of XHANCE or alternative distribution channels are established: